GSA/search-gov-website/get-started/site-launch-guide.md

 category: manual
 tags: go-live site-launch indexing
 date: April 22, 2019
-last_modified_at: April 22, 2019
-last_updated: February 3, 2021
+last_modified_at: February 3, 2021
-sidenav: site_launch_guide
 breadcrumbs:
   - label: Home
     url: /
   - label: Help Manual
     url: /manual/
+sidenav: get_started
+redirect_from:
+  - /manual/site-launch-guide.html
 ---

 At Search.gov we aim to provide a self-service, plug and play search solution.
 This guide will walk you through everything you need to do, and let you know when to reach out to us.
 The basic steps are: